evgeniyp92/tsplayground/Notes/Notes.md

   }
 ```

-Good code for creating markers
+#### Good code for creating markers

+instead of CustomMap accomodating all of the edge cases, we will force the
+classes to play nice with CustomMap

+We're going to provide instructions on how other classes can play nice with our
+class.
+Classes can opt into being mappable, rather than our mapping function
+having to accomodating everything

 In TS classes have a dual nature.
 They can be used to instantiate, as well as
 refer to a type